theablemo/System-Analysis-and-Design-Project/README.md

-System Analysis and Design Final Project
+System Analysis and Design Final Project Frontend
 ========================================

 This repo is the front-end part of the file management project for the SAD course instructed by Dr. Mehdi Mostafazade at the Sharif University of Technology.
 The backend code can be found [here]().